jeff4/bionotes.github.io/_other/eigen.md

 * 1/25 Proof of addition for **N** as developed by Pelayo
 * 1/26 additional examples of iterated addition per Pelayo
 * 5/25 Good PDF ['Everything you always wanted to know about mathematics (2013)'](https://www.math.cmu.edu/~jmackey/151_128/bws_book.pdf) and [HN thread](https://news.ycombinator.com/item?id=36069847)

+### 2024 Log
+* 3/09/2024.
+Starting over with Math which I've not looked at for about a year, since January 2023.
+Continuing with Notebook 21 which I started back in Dec 2022.